HomeTravel GuidesWhere to Stay in Split (2026): 7 Best Areas by a Local...

 • Ideal seasons: May–June, September–October (great weather, fewer crowds)

-Where to Stay in Split: Neighborhoods Explained
+Where to Stay in Split Croatia: Neighbourhood Guide

 1) Old Town (Diocletian’s Palace + Riva)